Air Force Dining-In, Dining-Out Planning Guide

 - Sound the dinner chimes at the appropriate time.

-- Prepare appropriate toasts as directed by the President.
+- Prepare appropriate toasts as directed by the president.
 The composition of appropriate poems or witticisms in good taste relating to personalities and organizations present is encouraged.

-Arrangements Officer.
-The Arrangements Officer is directly responsible to the commander for the comprehensive planning of the dining-in and for attending to the numerous details required for a successful event.
-The person selected for this task should be a top planner and supervisor, as the Arrangements Officer is the architect of the dining-in.
+Arrangements officer.
+The arrangements officer is directly responsible to the commander for the comprehensive planning of the dining-in and for attending to the numerous details required for a successful event.
+The person selected for this task should be a top planner and supervisor, as the arrangements officer is the architect of the dining-in.

-Duties of the Arrangements Officer:
+Duties of the arrangements officer include:

 - After the facility has been reserved, establish the correct table and seating arrangement and arrange the necessary name and organization cards.